Preparing to join SPH and moving to Boston

 Working While a Student

 Working while on a student visa requires you to follow the rules and procedures for employment established by Boston University, the United States Citizenship and Immigration Services (USCIS), and their sponsoring agencies.
-If you have any questions regarding your Visa status or working on-campus, contact the International Students and Scholars Office at firstname.lastname@example.org or 617-353-3565.
+For more information, visit the ISSO Employment and Internship page.
+If you have any questions regarding your Visa status or working on-campus, contact the International Students & Scholars Office at email@example.com or 617-353-3565.

 Climate and Clothing